waitinfuture/emapreduce/intl.en-US/User Guide/Job/Spark SQL job configuration.md

 # Spark SQL job configuration {#concept_vck_cjp_y2b .concept}

-Spark SQL job configuration
+In this tutorial, you will learn how to configure a Spark SQL job.

 **Note:** By default, the Spark SQL mode to submit a job is Yarn mode.

 ## Procedure {#section_ws2_gjp_y2b .section}

-1. Log on to the [Alibaba Cloud E-MapReduce Console Job List](https://emr.console.aliyun.com/?spm=5176.doc28084.2.1.gxpx8G#/job/region/cn-hangzhou).
+1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou).
-2. Click **Create a job** in the upper right corner to enter the job creation page.
-3. Enter the job name.
+2. At the top of the navigation bar, click **Data Platform**.
+3. In the **Actions** column, click **Design Workflow** of the specified project.
+4. On the left side of the Job Editing page, right-click on the folder you want to operate and select **New Job**.
+5. In the **New Job** dialog box, enter the job name and description.
+6. Click **OK**.

+    **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-4. Select the Spark SQL job type to create a Spark SQL job.
-This type of job is submitted in the background by using the following process:
+7. Select the Spark SQL job type to create a Spark SQL job.
+This type of job is submitted in the background by using the following method:

     ```
     spark-sql [options] [cli option]
     ```

-5. Enter the **Parameters** in the option box with parameters subsequent to Spark SQL commands.
+8. Enter the parameters in the **Content**box with parameters subsequent to Spark SQL commands.
     -   -e option

         Directly write running SQL for -e options by inputting it into the **Parameters** box of the job, for example: